Amanpreet-codes/NoNameGraphic/README.md

 ## 📂 About This Repository

-This repository contains the official **landing page and portfolio website** of No Name Graphics.
+This repository contains the official **landing page and portfolio website** of No Name Graphic.
 It is provided for **transparency and demonstration purposes only**.

 ⚠️ **Please do not clone, redistribute, or deploy this project as your own.**